cmsolson75/digit-recognition-interface/README.md

 # Digit Recognition Interface

 ## Overview
-This project is designed as an basic educational tutorial to teach students how to deploy a neural network for digit recognition.
+This project is designed as an educational tutorial to teach students how to deploy a neural network for digit recognition.
 The tutorial demonstrates the use of a convolutional neural network (CNN) for handwritten digit classification using Python, Tkinter for GUI interaction, and PyTorch for model implementation.

 The application allows users to draw digits on a canvas and uses a trained LeNet model to predict the digit.